karolyi/recruiter-email-responder/README.md

 - Install virtualenv and external modules by running `tools/install.sh`
 - Initialize the sqlite db with running `tools/init-schema.sh`
 - Copy your replies (mentioned above) into the same repo directory
 - Edit your sieve configuration to pipe your given role into this tool.
+The executable is `email-responder.sh`, which uses the virtualenv created.